 Dude, it’s just a group.
 Also “cluster” because I hear a swear at the end of it.

 I know!
 Let’s take two words and make a non-word!
 Hanitizer, craftivity, and the granddaddy of them all: gymacafetorium.

-As in, I’m going to put a pin in this or put it in the parking lot.
+I’m going to put a pin in this or put it in the parking lot.
 That’s eduspeak for we’re never going to get to it.

 Of all the words I hate, it’s the words that aren’t words that I hate the most.
 Especially when there’s an actual existing word that means the same thing.
 “Tenacity,” anyone?